se7enxweb/exponential.doc.exponential.earth/README.md

 Version
 =======

-* The current version of eZ Publish Legacy : Documentation is 0.1.2
+* The current version of Exponential Legacy : Documentation is 0.1.2

 * Last Major update: January 30, 2017